piperjapan/codes/README.md

-# This Repository is for "Piper for Partner 2020".
+# This Repository is for "Project Piper Japan".